lanl/spiner/doc/sphinx/src/interpolation.rst

-These operations are currently trivial for ``RegularGrid1D`` because it contains only inline data. ``PiecewiseGrid1D`` applies them recursively to its component grids.
-This interface allows future grid types to own dynamically allocated host or device data without requiring grid-specific resource handling in ``DataBox``.
+These operations are currently trivial for ``RegularGrid1D`` because it contains only inline data. ``PiecewiseGrid1D`` applies them recursively to its component grids. ``NonuniformGrid1D`` uses them to manage its coordinate array.
+This interface allows grid types to own dynamically allocated host or device data without requiring grid-specific resource handling in ``DataBox``.

 ``serialize`` writes the inline grid object followed by its dynamic memory. ``dumpDynamicMemory`` writes only the latter, allowing a grid